apreus/paris-project-exhibition/_paris-project-exhibition/pci_86.md

 ---
 pid: pci_86
-label: Photo of a woman selling lillies of the valley on May 1
+label: woman selling lillies of the valley on 1 May 1911
 object_type: contextual-images
 note: 235-59
 word_tag: Lily of the valley